 Wategos Beach in Byron Bay

 The little surf town of Byron Bay stole my heart.
 From it’s beaches to its people, it really is the travellers capital of the Australian East Coast.
 Byron Bay has so many breathtaking beaches it’s painful trying to choose a favourite.
 From the busier vibes of the main beach to the more peaceful and quieter waters of Tallow Beach they all ooze beauty.
 But I have to say when it comes to the ultimate beach experience Wategos Beach is pretty special.
 I don’t know about you but I love beating the crowds and Wategos Beach is a lot smaller than any of the other beaches.

-I’d actually call Wategos quite family friendly, lined with BBQ areas and a little cafe it screams Aussie living exactly how you’d have imagined it!
+I’d actually call Wategos quite family-friendly, lined with BBQ areas and a little cafe it screams Aussie living exactly how you’d have imagined it!
 Chilled out sunbathers, happy children playing in the sand, friends getting together for a weekend BBQ!
 I’d say that this beach is more where the locals go rather than the backpackers!
-You can find this beach on the way to lighthouse via the Cape Byron Lighthouse Walk – which by the way is a must do!
+You can find this beach on the way to the lighthouse via the Cape Byron Lighthouse Walk – which by the way is a must-do!
 If you’re looking for a quiet stretch of sand to enjoy your latest holiday book then Wategos is a great choice!

 Top Tip: Take a picnic or a BBQ and take in the gorgeous scenery around you!
 Be sure to pack your binoculars too!
 Byron was the place, not too far from Wategos Beach, where we spotted our first wild Koala!